DeepFracture: A Generative Approach for Predicting Brittle Fractures with Neural Discrete Representation Learning: Experimental Results and Discussion

 \subsection{Creation of Learning Data and Deep Learning}

-Using the brittle fracture simulation module described in Figure~\ref{fig:learning-process}, calculations were carried out for five days on four PCs with Ryzen 9 5950X CPUs.
-For each of the four learning target shapes, Pot, Bunny, Squirrel, and Base we conducted 200-frames destruction experiments in the scene environment introduced in Section~\ref{sec:create-learning-data}, colliding 600 times and collecting that data.
-As a result, we calculated 600 sets of input and output learning data for each of Pot, Bunny, and Squirrel.
-We used 500 sets in the learning process, and 100 sets for testing in Figure~\ref{fig:exp-compare-1}, Figure~\ref{fig:exp-ab-study-3} and Figure~\ref{fig:exp-comparison-shape-2}.
-The impulse of position, direction, and strength used for testing is not included in the learning process.
+Using the brittle fracture simulation module described in Figure~\ref{fig:learning-process}, calculations were carried out over four days on four PCs with Ryzen 9 5950X CPUs.
+For each of the four learning target shapes, Pot, Bunny, Squirrel, and Base, we conducted 200-frame destruction experiments 300 times in the scene environment introduced in Section~\ref{sec:create-learning-data}.
+To include impulses close to the critical fracture impulse, our experiments also involve cases without any breaking.
+As a result, after excluding the non-fracturing cases, we collected 250 sets of input and output data for each shape.

+We used 200 sets for training and 50 sets for testing, as shown in Figures~\ref{fig:exp-compare-1} and \ref{fig:exp-comparison-shape-2}.
+We set the dimension of $N_{\mathrm{impulse}}^{\mathrm{dim}}$ to 128, $N_{\mathrm{segment}}^{\mathrm{dim}}$ to 8, and $N^{\mathrm{space}}$ to 200.
+Because of the initial single collision scene described in Section~\ref{sec:create-learning-data}, our experiments are all set with $N_{\mathrm{features}}$ to 1.
+The supplemental material will show the results of $N_{\mathrm{features}} = 2$.
+In this study, we trained our networks at two resolutions $r$ of GS-SDF $\mathcal{S}^{\mathrm{gssdf}}$, specifically $r = 128$ and $r = 256$, to evaluate both the quality of the results and the computational time.
+The results shown in Figure~\ref{fig:exp-compare-1} were obtained using the network configured with $r = 128$, while only the result labelled (A) in Figure~\ref{fig:exp-comparison-shape-2} used the network with $r = 256$.

-During the learning process, we adopt a previous version of implementing wGAN in \cite{pmlr-v70-arjovsky17a}, but the wGAN-GP in \cite{gulrajani2017improved}, which can be more simply applied to our learning objective.
-The training time for all learning target shapes was 1000 epochs, since we have few data compared with large datasets.
-For better stability verification of the model, we only set the batch size as 1, which makes us take an average of 24.4 hours to complete each learning process.
-Also, when updating the generator's parameters, we update the two-step objectives individually.
+The training time for all learning target shapes was 1000 epochs since we have few data compared with large datasets.
+We use the 1000th epoch for testing in Figure~\ref{fig:exp-compare-1}.
+For better stability verification of the model, we set the batch size as 1, which resulted in an average of 25.88 hours to complete each learning process.
+The model's parameters were updated with a learning rate of 0.003 for the first 400 epochs, followed by 0.00005 for the remaining 600 epochs.
+The impulses of position, direction, and strength used in the testing (shown in Figures~\ref{fig:exp-compare-1} and \ref{fig:exp-comparison-shape-2}) were not included during the training phase.

+In the supplemental material, we present the training loss and the training time with different epochs for the results in Figure \ref{fig:exp-compare-1} and discuss the suitable epoch for each training.